browserengineering/book/book/forms.md

     return "200 OK", out
 ```

-This is---let's call it "minimal"---HTML, so it's a good thing our
+This is definitely "minimal" HTML, so it's a good thing our browser
-browser will insert implicit tags and so on.
-For now, I'm ignoring the
+will inserts implicit tags and has some default styles.
+You can test
-method, the URL, the headers, and the body entirely.

-Run this minimal web server and then open a browser to
+it out by run this minimal web server and, while it's running, direct
-`http://localhost:8000/`, `localhost` being what your computer calls
+your browser to `http://localhost:8000/`, `localhost` being what your
-itself and `8000` being the port we chose earlier.
-You should see a
+computer calls itself and `8000` being the port we chose earlier.
+You
-list of (one) guest book entry.
-As you debug this web server, it's
+should see one guest book entry.

+Note that as you debug debug this web server, it's probably easier to
-probably easier to use a real web browser instead of the one you're
+use a real web browser instead of the toy one you're writing.
+That way
-writing.
-That way you don't have to worry about browser bugs.
+you don't have to worry about browser bugs.
+But this server should
+support both real and toy browsers.

-Now, let's make it possible to add to the guest book.
-First, let's add
+It should be possible for visitors to write in the guest book.
+That's
+going to require the browser sending the server a `POST` request, and
-a form to the top of the page:
+forms are the easiest way to do that.
+So, let's add a form to the top
+of the page:

 ``` {.python file=server}
 def do_request(method, url, headers, body):